- Homepage

 What documentation is required to be submitted with the application?

 This will depend on the individual claim.
-However, you should provide any documentation that is relevant to the specific financial need and hardship you experienced as an unforeseen and temporary hardship.
-Consider submitting copies of bills/letters/paid invoices/receipts, photographs of home damage and proof of ownership of damaged items.
-If you have questions about what may be helpful to your application, you can email AidaGator@hr.ufl.edu for guidance specific to your situation.
+However, you should provide any documentation that is relevant to the specific financial need and hardship you experienced as a result of a declared natural disaster or public health emergency.
+Consider submitting copies of bills, letters, receipts, photographs of home damage and proof of ownership.

-Typically, awards will be processed through the payroll system and will be directly deposited into the bank account on record with Disbursement Services.
+Aid-a-Gator funds will be processed through the payroll system and will be directly deposited into the bank account on record.

 Will Aid-a-Gator grants be taxed?